solarsoft0/website/docs/docs/reference/overview.md

   .catc(console.error)
 ```

-> When using the `@fonoster/websdk` your endpoint must begin with `http` or `https` since you are connecting to the Rest API instead of GRPC.
+> When using the `@fonoster/websdk` your endpoint must begin with `http` or `https` since you are connecting to the Rest API instead of gRPC.